atabegruslan/Others/Development/patterns.md

 ### Proxy

+A simpler class acting as a proxy in front of a more complicated class.
+Client interact with the proxy class.

 ### Flyweight

 Caching and reusing object instances, when there is a need to create objects that varies little.
+Saves RAM.

 ![](/Illustrations/Patterns/flyweight1.png)